 Capacitive touchscreens are built differently, and rely on the conductive properties of the human finger to work.
 A sheet of transparent conductor is placed behind a sheet of insulator, like glass.
 When a finger is pushed against the latter, it’ll cause a change in the electrostatic field of the former.
 This information can be used (through software) to quickly deduce where the finger is.
-Even if there are multiple contacts simultaneously, the computer will be able to work out where they are.
+Even if there are multiple simultaneous contacts on a capacitive touch device, the computer will be able to work out where they are.

 A force-sensing resistor is a kind of mechanical pressure sensor built from a conductive print, consisting of a zig-zag of narrow traces, placed slightly below a conductive film.
 As pressure is applied, the two move closer to one another, and the current is able to flow more easily through the entirety.
 You can even make your own FSRs using a piece of conductive sponge.
 Squash it, and the space within will shrink, allowing current to flow more easily.